Hatemachine01/overtime-app/README.md

 - Update the style for forms

 ## TODOS:
-- Integrate validations for user attr in User
+- Integrate validations for user phone  attr in User [DONE]
-	#No space or dashes
-	#all characters have to be a number
-	#exactly 10 characters